Design your form's layout

 The following predefined sections are available for your forms.

 This mandatory section allows you to target users, groups, dynamic teams, and even specific devices with messages.
 You can also predefine recipients and control whether message senders can modify the recipient list during message initiation.
 For details, see Add recipients to forms.

 Adds a section to the form that allows the message sender to specify new or existing conference bridge information to include with notifications.
 For details, see Step 3.
 Add conference bridge properties to email, text, and SMS message content

 Provides message senders with granular control over which device types are targeted, and which devices are visible to the form sender.
-Note that if the recipients specified do not have a device with the specified name, they will not receive communication plan messages.
+Note that if the recipients specified do not have a device with the specified name, they will not receive workflow messages.
 For details, see Target specific devices.

 Support file types include: